HARDANGERFJORD – THE ORCHARD OF NORWAY

 Lake Bondhusvatnet

-If you drive from Odda through the 11150 meter long Folgefonn Tunnel to Mauranger and continue seven kilometer to Sundal and drive a little way up the valley, you can hike the 2.5 kilometer long trail to Lake Bondhusvatnet.
-A nice hike on a well prepared trail.
+If you drive from Odda through the 11,150 meter long Folgefonn tunnel to Mauranger and continue seven kilometers to Sundal and a bit up the valley, you can walk the 2.5 kilometer long gravel road to Lake Bondhusvatnet.

 Oddadalen Valley, Lake Sandvinvatnet and the Waterfalls